shermanloan/scejson-doc/doc/module-loan.md

 | String | no | Number - Currency, Number - Floating +"%", or Number - Floating + "%B" | 0 |

 The value of the `Amount` field has different meanings depending upon the `PmtType` selected.
-Please see the documentation on the `PmtType` field above for more information on how these two fields work together to define a payment stream.
+Please see the documentation on the `PmtType` field below for more information on how these two fields work together to define a payment stream.